mrpunkdasilva/16Games-in-Cpp/README.md

 ## 🚀 How to Build and Run

-Each game is contained in its own directory and can be compiled independently.
+Ready to jump into the action?
+Each game is self-contained and can be compiled independently.

 ### Using g++ directly:
+For a quick start, navigate to a game's directory and compile with g++:
 ```bash
 cd "01 Tetris"
 g++ -o tetris main.cpp -lsfml-graphics -lsfml-window -lsfml-system
 ./tetris
 ```

-### Using CMake (if CMakeLists.txt is available):
+### Using CMake (Recommended for all games):
+For a more robust build process, especially if you plan to build all games, CMake is your friend:
 ```bash
 mkdir build
 cd build